Yukine1/StarWarsFilms/README.md

    <!-- ---------------------------------------------------------------------- -->
 3. Make 3 big AJAX requests from API with all I needed information and then use them.
 (I think this is good desicion because better get big amount of information than send big amount of requests)

+UPDATED:
+3. I understood that this method isn't possible because api didn't store all information on one page, insdead of this api store a peace of information on different pages.
+So I decided that I make AJAX request for each one page and then concatenate received information to one single array.